 His full-throttle approach occasionally meant that he did 50 or more sets in a single workout!
-Remember, too, that Arnold trained shoulders with arms three times per week—an impossibly challenging combination of volume and frequency that helped build the biggest delts the world had ever seen at the time.
+Remember, too, that Arnold trained shoulders with arms at least twice per week—an impossibly challenging combination of volume and frequency that helped build the biggest delts the world had ever seen at the time.

 Here are some of the basic principles Arnold followed when training shoulders:

-For upper traps, Arnold included a number of movements, including power pulls, cleans, upright rows, and shrugs.
+- For upper traps, Arnold included a number of movements, including barbell cleans, upright rows, and shrugs.
 He favored shrugs for building meaty upper traps, but was keen to back off the weight in favor of being able to fully shrug his shoulders as high as possible.

-Arnold's basic approach followed a pyramid format: He'd add weight on successive sets for fewer reps.
-He still kept the weight in the muscle-building zone, rarely doing fewer than eight reps.
+- Arnold's basic approach followed a pyramid format: He'd add weight on successive sets for fewer reps.
+He still kept the weight in classic muscle-building rep ranges, rarely doing fewer than eight reps.